DanielHzp/AutomatedDataEntry-App/README.md

 # AutomatedDataEntryInterface

-This is a desktop excel business solution that automates data entry of customers info. through a friendly user interface.
+This is a desktop business solution that automates data entry of customers info. through a friendly user interface.
 This user form updates and sets new records in a local data set that should populate a SQl server data base using an ADO Visual Basic Connection.

 i.e.